AlexisTheLarge/faceset-builder/README.md

     Options:
       -t, --tolerance FLOAT          Threshold for face comparison.
 Default is 0.5.

       --min-face-size INTEGER        Minimum size in pixels for faces to extract.
                                      Default is 256.

+      --one-face                     Discard any cropped images containing more than one face.

+      --mask-faces                   Attempt to black out unwanted faces.

       --luminosity-range INTEGER...
 Range from 0-255 for acceptable face brightness.
 Default is 10-245.

       --scan-rate FLOAT              Number of frames per second to scan for reference faces.
 Default is 0.2 fps (1 frame every 5 seconds).

       --capture-rate FLOAT           Number of frames per second to extract when reference face has been found.
 Default is 5.

       --sample-height INTEGER        Height in pixel to downsample the image/frame to before running facial recognition.
 Default
                                      is 500.
 (AFFECTS VRAM)

       --batch-size INTEGER           Number of video frames to run facial recognition on per batch.
 Default is 32.
                                      (AFFECTS VRAM)

       --buffer-size INTEGER          Number of frames to buffer between each scan.
                                      Default is the number of frames in one scan interval.
 (AFFECTS RAM)

       -h, --help                     Show this message and exit.